This post may contain affiliate links. Please see our disclosure policy.

 If you’ve never made a batch of homemade wings in your air fryer, you are in for a treat.
 These crispy chicken wings are second to none and you’ll never want to order them from a restaurant again.
 It’s the perfect appetizer or quick weeknight dinner.

-Not only that but in general, chicken is one of my favorite things to make in the air fryer.
 If you love air fryer chicken like I do, you may also enjoy these naked air fryer chicken tenders.
 They are full of flavor and don’t have any breading.

 We are going to go over all of our favorite tips and tricks to show you how to make the best chicken wings in the air fryer.
 Skip the grill and the oven, these are the best!